helguson/soundex/README.txt

 topic:
 	- java implementation to determine 'Soundex encoding'
-goals:
+purpose:
+	train / refresh knowledge of
-	- train programming in 'java'
+	- programming in 'java'
-	- train documentation with 'javadoc'
+	- documentation with 'javadoc'
-	- train testing with 'junit'
+	- testing with 'junit'